MarkDurbin104/rPi-ReadOnly/README.md

-#A couple of scripts to make a Respberry Pi ReadOnly or ReadWrite
+#A couple of scripts to make a Raspberry Pi ReadOnly or ReadWrite
 ___
 ```
 git clone https://github.com/MarkDurbin104/rPi-ReadOnly